mangal-interactions/mangal/data-spec-draft.md

 % `mangal` -- making complex ecological network analysis simpler
-% T. Poisot
+% T. Poisot, D. Gravel
 % Jan.
 2014

-> This is a *working document* describing `mangal`, a set of `JSON` objects templates to encode ecological networks of virtually any complexity.
-There are plans to host a pilot database.
+> The study of ecological networks is severaly limited by (i) the difficulty to access data, (ii) the lack of a standardized way to link meta-data with interactions, and (iii) the disparity of formats in which ecological networks themselves are represented.
+To overcome these limitations, we conceived a data specification for ecological networks.
+We implemented a database respecting this standard, and released a R package ( `rmangal`) allowing users to programmatically access, curate, and deposit data on ecological interactions.
+In this article, we show how these tools, in conjunctions with other frameworks for the programmatic manipulation of open ecological data, will streamline the analysis process, and improve reproducibility in studies of ecological networks.

 ```
 ## Error: impossible de trouver la fonction "as"
 ```

 # Introduction

-{edit}Ecological networks enable ecologists to accommodate the complexity of natural communities, and to discover mechanisms contributing to their persistence, stability, resilience, and functioning [@dunne_network_2006;@bluthgen_what_2008].
-Yet, meta-analyses of a large number of ecological networks are still extremely rare, and most of the studies comparing several networks {ref} do so within the limit of particular systems.
-Networks, as they encode the structure of complex ecological interactions, have been time and again presented as useful tools to understand ecosystem properties and dynamics {ref}.
-Coming up with a clear conceptual and mechanistic understanding of the relationships between the structure of ecological networks and ecosystem properties require to pool a large quantity of data.
+Ecological networks enable ecologists to accommodate the complexity of natural communities, and to discover mechanisms contributing to their persistence, stability, resilience, and functioning.
+Most of the "early" studies of ecological networks were focused on understanding how the structure of interactions within one location affected the ecological properties of this local community.
+This led to classical results, such as the buffering impact of modularity on species loss {ref}, the increase in robustness along with increases in connectance {ref}, and {missing}.
+More recently, there have been new studies introducing the idea that different networks can be meaningfully compared, either to understand the importance of environmental gradients on the realisation of ecological interactions {ref}, or to understand the mechanisms behind variation in the structure of ecological networks {refs}.
+Yet, meta-analyses of a large number of ecological networks are still extremely rare, and most of the studies comparing several networks do so within the limit of particular systems {refs}.
+In part, this can be attributed to the limited methods allowing to compare networks in which no species are in common {ref}.
+However, the severe shortage of data in the field also restricts the power of large-scale analyses.
+Indeed, most of the studies working on several types of interactions focused on comparing emerging properties {refs}.

-On the other hand, the recent years saw the development of the idea that network structure is itself a dynamical object, which will change as a function of environmental conditions and as a result of meta-community processes {ref}.
-Although the *existence* of this variation has been demonstrated, the reasons for which it happens are much less clearly understood, and will require a change in focus, from species to populations {ref}.
-Because the variability of interactions involve a host of ecological mechanisms, it is likely that important data mining efforts will be required to fully understand it.
-Notably, new approaches based on the replication of networks over temporal, spatial, and environmental gradients are promising, but require to have a data structure ready to accomodate the results they will produce.
-Beyond just describing the structure of interactions, these data will need to include informations about environmental context, population characteristics, and other relevant additional explanatory variables.
+An increasing number of approachs are being put forth to *predict* the structure of ecological networks, either relying on latent variables {ref}
+or actual traits {ref}.
+These approaches, so as to be adequately calibrated, require easily accessible data.
+Comparing the efficiency of different methods will also be facilitated if there is an homogeneous way of representing ecological interactions, and the associated metadata.
 In this paper, we (i) establish the need of a data specification serving as a *lingua franca* among network ecologists, (ii) describe this data specification.
 Finally, we (iii) describe `mangal`, a `R` package and compagnon database, relying on this data specification.
 We provide some use cases showing how this new approach makes complex analyzes simpler, and allows for the integration of new tools to manipulate biodiversity resources.

 # Why do we need a data specification?